CIBC Multi-Asset Absolute Return Strategy (US$) [Series A]

 |Assets Under Management ($000) |

-CIBC Asset Management (CIBC AM) is one of Canada's largest asset management firms and provides a broad range of high-quality global investment management solutions to retail and institutional clients.
+CIBC Asset Management (CAM) is one of Canada's largest asset management firms and provides a broad range of high-quality global investment management solutions to retail and institutional clients.

 Luc de la Durantaye is the Chief Investment Strategist for CIBC Asset Management and leads the Multi-Asset and Currency Management team as Chief Investment Officer & Managing Director.
 In conjunction with CIBC AM's asset class leaders, he is responsible for shaping overall investment strategy by facilitating shared insights across teams.
 As leader of the Multi-Asset and Currency team, he is directly involved in the management of the currency process and oversees the Multi-Asset process as well as the firm's Investment Committee.